dixslyf/topic-modeling-of-tweets-on-chatgpt/report/report.typ

 (a) number of neighbours for UMAP,
 (b) number of resulting components for UMAP,
 (c) minimum cluster size for HDBSCAN, and
-(d) number of topics to reduce to for BERTopic.
+(d) target number of topics to reduce to for BERTopic.
 These hyperparameters have the most impact on the resulting topics in terms of coherence and size.
 Each hyperparameter set was evaluated using